Mshamas/Mshamas/README.md

 - 👀 I’m interested in data analytics & project management
 - 🌱 I’m currently learning Python, R
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: shamasmahrukh@gmail.com and Kaggle
+- 📫 How to reach me: shamasmahrukh@gmail.com and https://www.kaggle.com/mahrukhs
 - As a licensed MLT/MLS, I'm really interested in the future of healthcare and technology's role in it.
 I want to spearhead this revolution!

 <!---